pelletierauger/With-Kerouac/README.md

 # With-Kerouac

-An computational poetry exploration using a poem by Jack Kerouac.
+An exploration of computational poetry using a poem by Jack Kerouac.